saxenism/saxenism-expressions/_posts/2022-09-06-Bit-Magic-Solidity.md

 /****
 // In general, a modulo can be easily converted into a bitwise & if the divisor is power of 2 ((1 << anything) would always be a power of 2).
 // All you gotta do is to translate that modulo into a bitwise & of `divisor - 1`.
+// By reverse-engineering this piece of information, we can write another function called getLastNBitsUsingMod

 // In terms of gas consumption:
 // getLastNBits(22313) == getLastNBitsUsingMod(22309)